grannycart/cue-sheets/cue-sheets/Southampton-to-ProspectPark.md

 ## Southampton to Prospect Park Century
 - https://goo.gl/maps/JJ3bMCAXytN3Rs1M6

+Long Island is among the worst places in the country to ride a bicycle.
+More or less the entire island is now shoulder-to-should single-family homes in a suburban mode.
+This puts tons of cars on the road, but also leaves enough road space for them to really move far too fast.
+At the same time there is very little space on the road for bicycles -- neither explicitly in the form of bike lanes nor implicitly in decent shoulders.
+It's got neither.
+As you get closer to the city it actually gets *safer* because there is more traffic and the cars move slower.
+I read once that, indeed, Suffolk County has one of the highest bicycle fatality rates in the country.
+(I have no source on that, sorry.)

+Still, I loved the idea of taking the LIRR out to some far point on the island and riding back into the city.
+And let's make it a century, since the other obvious start point -- Montauk -- is 125 miles from Brooklyn.
+It would be a lovely 2-day ride, but kinda long for a single day.
+So instead, I started in Southampton.
+Google's default route for Southampton to Prospect park has more than 100 turns in less than 100 miles.
+That means you almost never ride more than a mile without having to look for a turn -- for 10 hours of riding.
+To me, that sounded brutal, so I spent a lot of time trying to pare down the route and make it simpler and give myself longer stretches on single roads.

+However, this probably contributed to my sense that Long Island is awful for riding because longer stretches without turns meant riding on busier roads.
+It's possible if you take Google's turn-every-600-ft route, you might find yourself winding (slowly) through pleasant suburban back-streets the whole way with very little traffic.

+I don't *love* bike paths, but Long Island is a place that could seriously benefit from a bicycle expressway along the length of the island.
+The *landscape* of Long Island is shockingly beautiful.
+This route takes you along Shinnecock bay which has to be among the most beautiful bodies of water in the world.
+But the way LI is right now, you have to view the beauty through the gaps between the screaming past SUVs.
+It sucks *so* much because this century would be among my favorite rides ever for its beauty, easy up-and-down hills, and roads that are just *made* for cycling -- if there just weren't all the damned cars.

 ::: {.columns column-count=4 columngap=1.5em column-rule="1pt solid black"}

 ### Start: Southampton LIRR Parking Lot Powell Ave, Southampton, NY 11968